ralonsocuevas/SamsungTidyData/CodeBook.md

 # Code Book
-This file contains the summary of the data worked with and the transformations performed
+This file contains the summary of the data worked with and the transformations performed and how they interact

+##Tranformations

+In this project we perform the following five tranformations to the data:
+1. Merge the datasets and put the features names in the columns
+2. Extract only the columns that contains mean or std in the header, also the subject and the activity id
+3. Change the activities id's by the names
+4. Change the name of the variables with the information of the features_info file
+5. Create an independent dataset with the average of each variable for each activity and subject

+To run this transformations you need to execute the run_analysis.R script.

+##Variables
+data: the raw data combined
+features2: Names of the variables of the raw data
+data_act_names: The merged data with the names of the activities
+x: The x data merged
+y: The y data merged
+subject: The subject data merged

 ##Raw data
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.